 Learning how to prevent and manage running injuries therefore needs to be an important part of your training.

-Here’s how you can prepare your body and best avoid injury before your next marathon, thanks to specialist advice from consultant in Sports and Exercise Medicine, Dr Mike Loosemore.
+Here’s how you can prepare your body and best avoid injury before your next marathon, thanks to specialist advice from consultant in Sports and Exercise Medicine, Professor Mike Loosemore.

 What are the benefits of running?